HVSharma12/ALP-Dolomite-Playbooks/README.md

-# sle-micro-playbooks
+# os-management-ansible

-This repository contains a collection of Ansible playbooks and roles for configuring sle-micro systems.
-These playbooks are designed to automate various tasks and configurations on sle-micro environments.
+This repository contains a collection of Ansible playbooks and roles for configuring SL Micro, SLES, and SLES systems.
+These playbooks are designed to automate various tasks and configurations in these environments, ensuring efficient and consistent OS management.

 ## Playbooks